“A map is the greatest of all epic poems. Its lines and colors show the realization of great dreams.”

 There are two GIS courses offered at Dickinson:

-218 Introduction to GIS
+ENST 218 - Introduction to GIS

 Three hours of classroom and three hours of laboratory per week.
 This course is cross-listed as ERSC 218 and ARCH 218.
 This course fulfills the QR distribution requirement.

-318 Advanced Applications in GIS
+ENST 318 - Advanced Applications in GIS

-The course is intended as a continuation of the introductory course on Geographic Information Systems, 218, and will concentrate on more advanced discussions and techniques related to spatial analysis and GIS project design.
-The main focus of the course will be on using higher-level GIS methods to investigate and analyze spatial problems of varying complexity; as well as developing skills for planning and executing a successful end-to-end GIS application project.
+The Advanced Applications in GIS course is intended as a continuation of the introductory course on Geographic Information Systems, ENST 218, and as such concentrates on more advanced discussions and techniques related to spatial analysis and GIS project design.
+The main focus of the course is on using higher-level GIS methods to investigate and analyze spatial problems of varying complexity; as well as developing skills for planning and executing a successful end-to-end GIS application project.
 The course also encourages students to engage in critical thinking with regard to the legal, ethical, practical, and moral issues related to the use (and misuse) of GIS and other spatial technologies.

 Prerequisite: ENST 218 or ERSC 218 or ARCH 218 or equivalent GIS experience.
 Three hours classroom and three hours laboratory per week.
 This course is cross-listed as ERSC 318 and ARCH 318.
-Taken From the Dickinson College Academic Bulletin